beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Downey analyzes and summarizes the current discussion on critical information literacy.
 She explores how librarians and library practioners are defining it, “design[ing]” it “teach[ing]” it, and “implement[ing]” it in their work.
 She also examines how institutions are responding to it by developing campus wide initiatives to support critical information literacy learning objectives. </p>

 **Espinel, Romel.
 2016.
 “Question Authority and Be an Authority: The Future Belongs to Us.”
-In Pagowsky and McElroy, 21-26.**
+In Pagowsky and McElroy(b), 21-26.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Espinel analyzes the methods that librarians use to teach resource evaluation as methods in which librarians reinforce power structures in the academy and alienate students from their agency.
 Espinel introduces methods to teach students how to recognize appropriate authorities for an assignment by giving them authority to create their own standards to evaluate sources as consumers of information.  </p>